National Register of Historic Places listings in Gilchrist County, Florida

 This is a list of the National Register of Historic Places listings in Gilchrist County, Florida.

 This is intended to be a complete list of the properties on the National Register of Historic Places in Gilchrist County, Florida, United States.
 The locations of National Register properties for which the latitude and longitude coordinates are included below, may be seen in a map.

-There is 1 property listed on the National Register in the county.
+There are two properties listed on the National Register in the county.